 Much like their Georgian neighbours, the lifestyle here makes individuals open and friendly.
 They’re welcoming, pleasant, inquisitive to know about where travelers are from and are constantly pleased to encounter tourists.
 Many of them don’t converse in English but most of them converse in Russian.
 The most marvelous thing is that even though speaking is difficult, they try to assist you in whatever way they can.

-The Caucasus Mountains extend over portions of northern Azerbaijan and Georgia forming a range of ancient and ethnic villages.
+Azerbaijan and Georgia forming a range of ancient and ethnic villages.
 Quba, in Azerbaijan’s northeast, is a preferred tourist destination.
 Adjacent Laza, Xinaliq and Buduq colonies make fascinating villages to tour to encounter a lifestyle nearly completely lost to time.
 The district is also residence to the East Caucasus Mountain Jews.
 It’s worthwhile to tour as a portion of an excursion.

 The Historical, Traditional and Modern.